rbogdanoff/chef-bigtop/README.md

 Then, to test that hadoop is running, try to run the pi test mapreduce job `hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples*.jar pi 10 1000`

+## AWS
+There is basic AWS support.
+You you want to run on EC2 instead of your desktop, do this...
+* Edit Vagrantfile and change the following parameters `aws.access_key_id = "YOUR ACCESS KEY"` `aws.secret_access_key = "YOUR SECRET KEY"` `override.ssh.private_key_path = "YOUR FULL PATH TO YOUR KEY FILE"`

+* then you can `vagrant up --provider=aws`
+* NOTE: vagrant only supports up,ssh,provision,destroy and NOT halt,reload so you will need to stop/start with AWS console once you vagrant up

 ### Chef Usage
 * TODO: show example of run_list and chef.json attribute override usage